Fondation Vuitton exterior view

 To the west of Paris, at the foot of the Domaine National de Saint-Cloud, lies the new cultural hub that is the Seine Musicale.
 Like a towering ocean liner, the building’s shape perfectly mirrors that of the downstream tip of the Île Séguin, the island on which it stands.
 Designed by famous duo Shigeru Ban and Jean de Gastines, to whom we also owe the Centre Pompidou – Metz, the building is topped with an iconic “egg” which houses its auditorium.
 That sphere, with its glass-covered wooden frame, is paired with a “sail” made up of over 1,000 m² of photovoltaic panels, which pivots according to the position of the sun.

-Things to do at the Seine Musicale
+Things to to around the Seine Musicale

 Philharmonie de Paris